digitalbias/digitalbias.old/essays/index.md

 # Essays

-This is a list of various essays and talks I've written or given.
+An assortment of essays and talks.

 * [Eternal Progression](2011-11-progression.html)